-Ryan Conger is an active performer, music educator, audio engineer, and multi-media producer specializing in the Hammond organ, synthesizers, and vintage electro-mechanical keyboards.
-He holds a Masters Degree in Music Technology at Southern Utah University and a Bachelors Degree in Jazz Studies from Utah State University.
+Ryan Conger is an active performer and studio musician- specializing in the Hammond organ, synthesizers, and vintage electro-mechanical keyboards, music educator, audio engineer, graphic designer, and multimedia producer.
+He holds a Master’s Degree in Music Technology at Southern Utah University and a Bachelor’s Degree in Jazz Studies from Utah State University.
 He is an adjunct professor at Utah State University where he teaches jazz piano and music education.
 He is also a music technology, performance, and radio broadcasting instructor at Fast Forward Charter High School in Logan, Utah.

 Ryan Conger has performed at a number of prestigious international jazz festivals including The Montreux, Vienne, and Umbria Jazz Festivals.
 He maintains a busy local performance schedule with a wide variety of Utah based bands including: The Joe McQueen Quartet, Talia Keys and the Love, Mountain Boogaloo, Earthestra, and the Ryan Conger Band.